Agent YAML Specification

 Description: List of tools the agent can use to interact with external systems.

-Tools can be specified in two formats:
+Tools can be specified in three formats:

 - Simple format: Just the tool name as a string

-- Qualified format: Object with name, source, config, and other options
+type(Shell/MCP/HTTP) andconfig - Qualified format: Object with name, source, config, and other options

-Simple Format (Recommended):
+Simple Format

 tools: